yolish/transposenet/README.md

-# Camera Pose Regression with Transformers
+# Paying Attention to Activation Maps in Camera Pose Regression